Picovoice/rhino/binding/ios/README.md

 ## Installation

-The Porcupine iOS binding is available via [Cocoapods](https://cocoapods.org/pods/Porcupine-iOS).
+The Rhino iOS binding is available via [Cocoapods](https://cocoapods.org/pods/Rhino-iOS).
 To import it into your iOS project, add the following line to your Podfile and run `pod install`:

 ```ruby
 pod 'Rhino-iOS'